top of page

 2) When we use some floating IP address as source IP (fullNAT mode).

 The first step is to install k8s.
-For this blog, we have used this sample Vagrantfile to automate this process. loxilb uses its own custom cloud-provider which provides service LB management.
+For this blog, we have used this sample Vagrantfile to automate this process.
 The installation steps are as follows:

 $ sudo apt install vagrant virtualbox